 As a conductive cream, you can use any glycerin-based cream.
 Before you start a recording session, you need to:

-1. Put the shirt on carefully without stretching it too hard (refer to "Putting on and taking off Hexoskin Shirt" in the Articles section)
+1. Put the shirt on carefully without stretching it too hard (for more details, refer to this link)

 2. Roll up the lower part of the garment to expose the abdominal cardiac electrode (1 square of bronze-coloured fabric)